danoy30/app-template-custom-shipping-rates/README.md

     **Note:** Always keep your `.env.local` secure and never commit it to version control.
 This file contains sensitive keys that should not be exposed publicly.

-4. For the URLs configured in the Wix Dev Center, replace the app's base URL with `https://localhost:3000/`:
+4. For the URLs configured in the App Dashboard, replace the app's base URL with `https://localhost:3000/`:

    + **OAuth page:** App URL and Redirect URL for the [advanced OAuth flow](https://dev.wix.com/docs/build-apps/develop-your-app/access/authentication/use-advanced-oauth).